 Himalayan balsam (Impatiens glandulifera) was once a popular garden plant, but its weedy nature now means it is banned from sale or propagation in Aotearoa New Zealand.

-It’s a slim annual plant that can rapidly grow to 2.5m tall, generally appearing in Tasman over summer, with pretty pink flowers that develop into seed pods during February/March.
+Himalayan balsam is an attractive annual plant that can rapidly grow to 2.5m tall, appearing in Tasman over summer.
+The plant has pretty pink flowers that develop into seed pods in February/March.

-It grows along streams and in wetland areas, competing with native plants for light, space and pollinators (bees).
-It seeds heavily, allowing it to spread down waterways, and when uncontrolled, can dominate entire stream margins and terraces within a few years.
+Himalayan balsam prefers to inhabit riparian margins and wetland areas, though it can grow just about anywhere.
+This plant competes with native plants for light, space, and pollinators (bees).
+It seeds heavily, allowing it to spread down waterways where it can dominate entire stream margins and terraces within a few years.

 If this pest plant is in your garden, or you’ve seen it around, please contact our Biosecurity Team at biosecurity@tasman.govt.nz or on 03 543 8400.